Track your nutrition and health goals

 By Asfia Fatima, Chief Dietitian at Clearcals

 Jowar, also known as sorghum, is an ancient grain that has made a strong comeback as a modern superfood.
+In India, jowar roti is a staple in many regions, especially in the western and southern states.

-The calorie content of one medium jowar roti (40 grams) is 111 kcal.
-One large jowar roti (50 grams) has 138 kcal.
+The calorie content of one medium jowar roti (40g) is 111 kcal.
+One large jowar roti (50g) has 138 kcal.
+One small jowar roti (30g) has 83 kcal.

 | Jowar Roti Size | 1 Roti | 2 Rotis | 3 Rotis | 4 Rotis | 5 Rotis |